nash-io/lottery-round-1/README.md

 When the documents were accepted in the lottery process, they were hashed using the `sha256 hmac` algorithm with a salt of `DssZksS81f`.
 This process takes the result of that hash.
 These hashes are then sorted alphabetically, and the first 25,000 document hashes are selected as winners.

+The second draw of the lottery simply takes hashes 25000 to 31500.